carolinelilyyu/OCI-Terraform-Secure-Autonomous/README.md

 ## Welcome
-Welcome to the Citizen's Terraform workshop
+Welcome to the OCI-Terraform workshop to create a secure architecture for ADW/ATP

 ## Pre-requisites